Karl Otfried Müller: Biography

 He was born at Brieg (modern Brzeg) in Silesia, then in the Kingdom of Prussia.
 His father was a chaplain in the Prussian army, and he was raised in the atmosphere of Protestant Pietism.
 He attended the gymnasium of his town.
-His university education was partly in Breslau (now Wrocław) and partly in Berlin.
-In Berlin, he was spurred towards the study of Greek literature, art and history by the influence of Philipp August Böckh.
+His university education was partly at Breslau (now Wrocław) and partly at Berlin.
+In Berlin, he was spurred towards the study of Greek literature, art and history by the influence of August Böckh.
 In 1817, after the publication of his first work, Aegineticorum liber, on the Aeginetans, he received an appointment at the Magdaleneum in Breslau, and in 1819 he was made adjunct professor of ancient literature at the University of Göttingen, his subject being the archaeology and history of ancient art.
 He deepened his understanding of Greek art by travelling in the summer of 1822 to the Netherlands, England and France.

 Turning away from the Enlightenment conception of Greek myth as a reflection of a universal religion in its infancy, Müller placed the study squarely as the outcome of an encounter between the particular character of a people and a specific historical setting, where, in the broadest sense it has remained, though his convictions that the core of each culture is uniquely its own led him to deny the influence of Egyptian art on Greek art, already being recognised at the time.